The Browning

 The Browning is an American electronicore band formed in Kansas City, Missouri in 2005.
 The band's musical style is characterized by an eclectic blending of electronicore and deathcore.
-The group currently consists of vocalist Jonny McBee, drummer Cody Stewart, bassist Akeem Bivens, and guitarist Jon Yadon Jr. They are currently signed to Spinefarm Records.
-The band has released five studio albums and two EPs.
+The group currently consists of vocalist Jonny McBee, drummer Brandon Funera, and bassist/guitarist Akeem Bivens.
+They are currently signed to FiXT.
+The band has released six studio albums and two EPs.

 History

 Formed in early 2005, The Browning was originally a solo project of Jonny Mcbee.
 Later, the rapper Matt Keck joined the project.

 Later on in 2010, Matt Keck left The Browning to be a comedian, and appeared on Tosh.0 in a viewer video titled "I'm a Snake".
 The two EPs saw a change in style as drummer Noah Robertson, guitarist Brian Cravey, and bassist Jesse Glidewell joined.
 In late 2011, Brian Cravey was replaced with Collin Woroniak, and they released their video for "Bloodlust".
 The band's debut studio album, Burn This World, was released in October 2011 on Earache Records.

 During early 2012, The Browning toured with Fear Factory and Shadows Fall on the Noise in the Machine Tour.
 During this time, guitarist Drew Ellis joined the band, making their largest line-up to date.
 They also toured with Static-X on the Noise Revolution tour.
 The band performed With Full Force Festival in Germany in the summer of 2012 and toured on the Impericon Never Say Die!
 European Tour in October 2012.
 Shane Robinson, St. Louis Cardinal's Center Fielder used the song "Ashamed" as his official walk-out song in 2012.

 On November 16, 2012, it was announced that Noah Robertson and Jesse Glidewell were leaving the band.
 Drew Ellis switched to bass and Cody Stewart was asked to join as their new drummer.
 Jonny McBee is now the only original member.

 On August 2, 2013, the band announced that they would release the second studio album entitled Hypernova through Earache Records as well as releasing a new song from that record entitled "Gravedigger".